cloud-barista/cb-tumblebug/scripts/usecases/llm/README.md

-# LLM Service Management Scripts
+## Introduction

+- LLM Deployment on Cloud VM

-This document describes a set of scripts designed to manage an LLM (Large Language Model) service.
+This document describes a set of scripts designed to deploy an LLM (Large Language Model) service.
 These scripts facilitate starting the service (`startServer.sh`), checking its status (`statusServer.sh`), and stopping the service (`stopServer.sh`).

+## Installation & Setup

-## Prerequisites
+### Prerequisites

 - A Linux-based system
 - Python 3 installed
 - pip (Python package manager)
 - sudo privileges or root access

-## Installation & Setup

 ### 1. Start Server

 Starts the LLM service by installing necessary Python packages and running a FastAPI-based service in the background.

 ```bash
 sudo ./startServer.sh